gelic-idealab/design-critique/README-UPLOAD.md

 4. Save the file.
 5. Upload the file to the shared Google Drive folder.

-# Instructions During Critique

-## Log into Komodo and open the Assets page

-1. Log into [https://komodo-dev.library.illinois.edu](https://komodo-dev.library.illinois.edu) on a computer [1].
-2. Choose `Assets` in the left sidebar.
-3. Leave this page open.
-## Upload a garment to Komodo

-Download your garment GLB model from the Fashion Illustration Google Drive.
-Repeat the steps for "upload a mood board model to Komodo", but choose `<garmentNameHere>.glb` instead of the mood board file.
-[4]
 ## Upload the mood board model to Komodo

 1. Make sure you are on the Komodo > Assets page.